rijumone/PHPCMS/picocms/content/reactjs_1.md

 ```bash
 $ npx create-react-app react-gallery-app
 ```
 [`npx`](https://www.npmjs.com/package/npx) is described as a "npm package runner".
 It will execute commands either from a local `node_modules/bin` dir or from a central cache.
-Any packages need in order for the command to run will be installed.
+Any packages needed in order for the command to run will be installed.

 So, we are actually executing the `create-react-app` module.